Volta-Charging/eslint-config-volta/README.md

 }
 ```

+# Explicit Rules and Reasoning

+`'array-bracket-newline': [ 'warn', { multiline: true }],`

+Error when an array has multiple items but is not formatted to be on muiltiple lines.
+Consistency wins readability.

+`'comma-dangle': [ 'warn', 'only-multiline' ],`

+Warn when you have a dangling comma on a non-multiline entity.
+Avoid syntax before-the-fact.

+`'function-paren-newline': [ 'error', 'consistent' ],`

+This rule errors when there are inconsistent newlines around function parentheses.
+Consistency wins readability.

+`'max-params': [ 'warn', { max: 4 }],`

+Warn when function argument list count reaches 4.
+Keep contracts down in complexity  and for flexibility use named/typed object contracts.

 # Testing New Linting Rules

 How do I know that the new eslint-config-volta will work good?
 Glad you asked partner!
 With our handy dandy `yarn link` testing's a doozy.
 Let me show yall:
 1. Run the following under your local version of `eslint-config-volta` with the branch you want to test:
 ```sh